rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 * The trait does not require `Self` to be `Sized`
 * All of the trait's methods are object safe.

-`Self` is a keyword that is an alias for the type implementing a trait. `Sized` is a marker trait like the `Send` and `Sync` traits that we talked about in Chapter 16. `Sized` is automatically implemented on types that have a known size at compile time, such as `i32` and references.
-Types that do not have a known size include slices and traits.
+`Self` is a keyword that is an alias for the type that we're implementing traits or methods on. `Sized` is a marker trait like the `Send` and `Sync` traits that we talked about in Chapter 16. `Sized` is automatically implemented on types that have a known size at compile time, such as `i32` and references.
+Types that do not have a known size include slices (`[T]`) and trait objects.

 `Sized` is an implicit trait bound on all generic type parameters by default.
 Most useful operations in Rust require a type to be `Sized`, so making `Sized`